-The injection pump plungers are activated by its own gear driven camshaft.
-The governor sleeve and weight assembly is mounted on the end of the camshaft with governor's speed requirements being relayed to the injection pump through a linkage arrangement located in the front timing cover.
+The injection pump plungers are activated by an extension on the engine camshaft.
+The governor sleeve and weight assembly is mounted on the end of the crankshaft with governor's speed requirements being relayed to the injection pump through a linkage arrangement located in the front timing cover.
 The injection pump raises the pressure of the fuel and meters the correct amount of fuel to the nozzle at the correct time.
 The increased fuel pressure will lift the spring loaded nozzle to admit fuel into the combustion chamber.